mikhailejohnapale/argomada-fuzz-track-doc/docs/chapter2/review-of-related-literature.md

 fuzzy logic instructions are found in the micro-controller itself making it an autonomous system.
 The Fuzzy logic controller now receives the number of detected vehicles from the vision sensor with inexact data and produces a unique output for each scenario.
 The fuzzy logic design consists of six membership functions namely; zero, few, fewer, more, much and numerous.
-`If else` statements are used to perform relationships between the membership functions and 30 rules that is defined for possible scenarios for each traffic signal.
+`If else` statements are used to perform relationships between the membership functions and defined 30 rules for possible scenarios for each traffic signal.